All Products

 Description

-• The tables to be migrated must have PRIMARY KEY or UNIQUE constraints, and all fields must be unique.
-Otherwise, the destination database may contain duplicate data records.
+• The tables to be migrated must have primary keys or UNIQUE constraints, and the fields in the tables must be unique.
+Otherwise, duplicate data may exist in the destination database.

-• The binary logging feature must be enabled and the loose_polar_log_bin parameter must be set to on.
-Otherwise, error messages are returned during the precheck and the data migration task fails to be started.
-For more information, see Enable binary logging and Modify parameters.
+• You must enable binary logging and set the loose_polar_log_bin parameter to on.
+Otherwise, the precheck reports an error and the data migration task cannot start.
+For more information about how to enable binary logging and modify parameters, see Enable binary logging and Modify parameters.

 Note